 Ms. Lambert graduated from Louisiana State University in 1992 with a Bachelor of Arts in Journalism and obtained her Juris Doctor from Louisiana State University Paul M. Hebert Law Center in 1996.
 As a law student, Ms. Lambert served as Editor-in-Chief of the Louisiana Law Review and graduated Order of the Coif.
 From 1996 to 1997, she was a judicial clerk for the Honorable Frank J. Polozola, Chief Judge, United States District Court for the Middle District of Louisiana.
 Ms. Lambert has lectured to lawyers, law students, and business groups on various topics related to her practice areas.

 Ms. Lambert has been inducted into the LSU Law Center Hall of Fame, and was recognized in 2005 as one of Baton Rouge Business Report's “Top Forty Under 40."
-She is currently an elected member and secretary of the Board of Directors for the Baton Rouge Bar Association.
+She is currently an elected member and treasurer of the Board of Directors for the Baton Rouge Bar Association.
 She is a past chair of the LSU Law Annual Fund.
 Ms. Lambert is an elected member of the Board of Governors and chair of the Youth Education Committee for Theatre Baton Rouge, one of the oldest and largest community theatres in the nation, and is the past president of the Board of Directors for Playmakers of Baton Rouge, a non-profit professional theatre company for young audiences.
 Ms. Lambert is an active member of St. Aloysius Church Parish, past elected Chairman of the Young Lawyers Council for the Baton Rouge Bar Association, and past member of the Executive Committee of the Wex Malone American Inns of Court.
 She was also selected for inclusion in The Best Lawyers in America®.